Brick Flooring Cost

 Brick flooring has been around for thousands of years as an alternative to stone.
 Due to the fact that it is relatively durable, inexpensive, and fireproof, brick became a widespread building material as cities surged forward.

-This led to bricks not only being used for constructing buildings but walkways and flooring too.
+This lead to bricks not only used for constructing buildings but walkways and flooring too.

 When referring to brick flooring, it’s not the same type of bricks used for interior and exterior walls.

 Instead, you’ll be looking at installing brick pavers.
-Nowadays, brick flooring can also refer to brick veneer – thin “sheets” of brick that are very easy to lay over your existing floor surface.
+Nowadays, brick flooring can also refer to brick veneer – thin “sheets” of brick that’s very easy to lay over your existing floor surface.

 However, if you do ask for brick veneer flooring be sure to check the type you want is actually suitable for indoor use.